kids-first/kf-portal-ui/src/services/cavatica/projectDescription.md

-### Welcome to your new Kids-First Cavatica project!
+### Welcome to your new Kids First Cavatica project!

 The Kids-First DRC has partnered with Cavatica to bring easy and collaborative cloud computing to the Kids-First datasets.